 8. Happy Days Chart

 Sadly, this activity doesn’t involve the Fonz, but it’s another one that includes our friends at Sesame Street.
-This free, downloadable chart allows kids to keep track of things during the week that make them feel happy, including sharing something with a friend, playing with a friend, and saying hello to someone.
+This free, downloadable chart allows kids to keep track of things during the week that make them happy, including sharing something with a friend, playing with a friend, or saying hello to someone.